 There is a lot of importance of emotional intelligence in the workplace.
 Daniel Goleman presents five components of emotional intelligence in his book.
 These 5 distinct components of Emotional Intelligence (EI) are as below:

-- Self-awareness: Self-awareness is all about knowing your weaknesses, strengths, drivers, values, and your impact on other people.
+Self-awareness: Self-awareness is all about knowing your weaknesses, strengths, drivers, values, and impact on other people.
 In short, understanding yourself.
-Peoples with self-awareness are self-confident regarding their strengths and weaknesses, also having thirst for constructive criticism.
+Peoples with self-awareness are self-confident regarding their strengths and weaknesses, and also having thirst for constructive criticism.
 Self-awareness helps people to be emotionally intelligent and manage time properly.
-So that Emotional Intelligence (EI) or Emotional Quotient (EQ) leads managers to complete the task within the scheduled time and prove their competency as well.
+So Emotional Intelligence (EI) or Emotional Quotient (EQ) leads managers to complete the task within the scheduled time and prove their competency as well.
 A self-aware person usually can handle complications better and he learns from constructive criticism.
 Self-awareness is considered a vital component of emotional intelligence.

-- Self-management: Self-management is one of the components of emotional intelligence that refers to the ability to control and readdressing disruptive desires.
+Self-management: Self-management is one of the components of emotional intelligence that refers to the ability to control and readdress disruptive desires.
 Self-management is also referred to as “self-control” and “self-regulation”.
 So, self-regulation is the ability to control one’s emotions or behaviors effectively in different situations.
 Self-regulation or self-management skill helps people to ensure more control over their career and eventually lead to more thrilling opportunities.
 Emotional Intelligence (EI) or Emotional Quotient (EQ) leads people to control the situation better over time constrain.

 Examples of self-management skills in the workplace are as below: